Lidar startup Innoviz goes public via $1.4 billion SPAC merger

 Lidar, or sensors that measure the distance to target objects by illuminating them with lasers and measuring the reflected pulses, are at the core of a number of autonomous vehicle systems, including those from Waymo and GM-backed Cruise.
 But they also have applications in domains ranging from robotics and security to agricultural and industrial technology.

 Innoviz offers a range of hardware products, including the InnovizPro, a solid-state lidar with a 150-meter range and 20-frame-per-second framerate.
 The company recently unveiled the InnovizTwo, a more affordable offering targeting semiautonomous cars, vans, and semitrucks.
-Samples of the InnovizTwo, which Innoviz claims will be 70% the cost of the outgoing InnovizOne, are expected to hit the market in Q3 2021.
+Samples of the InnovizTwo, which the company claims will be 70% the cost of the outgoing InnovizOne, are expected to hit the market in Q3 2021.

 Innoviz provides more than just the hardware that guides its customers’ autonomous vehicles.
-It is also developing perception software with the goal of crafting an end-to-end sensing platform for original equipment manufacturers and tier 1 suppliers, a go-to-market strategy that has snagged it customers like Harman, HiRain Technologies, and Aptiv.
-BMW recently selected Innoviz’s computer vision software for a series of production cars starting in 2021, and the company says it is actively working with additional partners — including auto industry suppliers Delphi, Harman, HiRain, and Magna — while pursuing new customers in the automotive space.
+It is also developing perception software with the goal of crafting an end-to-end sensing platform for original equipment manufacturers and tier 1 suppliers, a go-to-market strategy that has helped it attract customers like Harman, HiRain Technologies, and Aptiv.
+BMW recently selected Innoviz’s computer vision software for a series of production cars starting in 2021, and Innoviz says it is actively working with additional partners — including auto industry suppliers Delphi, Harman, HiRain, and Magna — while pursuing new customers in the automotive space.

 The lidar market is projected to be worth billions of dollars, and it’s an overcrowded field, to say the least.
 Peter Thiel-backed Luminar, which claims to have developed lidars with a range of more than 250 meters and a 120-degree field of view, went public via a $3.4 billion SPAC merger in August.
 Lidar startup Baraja recently raised $32 million for its innovative prism-like optical sensor design.
 Then there’s far-infrared pioneer AdaSky, ground-penetrating radar startup WaveSense, and velocity-measuring sensor company Aeva — all of which seek to develop technologies that complement traditional vision-based perception systems.